Holt Estates England Ltd has been fined after a homeowner sustained burns from a gas explosion when an open-ended pipe ignited.

 North Somerset Magistrates’ Court heard that following pre-sale refurbishment work at a property in Chard a gas cooker was disconnected from the gas pipe, but the pipe was not sealed off properly leaving an open-ended pipe connected to the mains gas supply, which was only turned off at the meter.
+This led to a gas explosion on the property.

 The cooker hob was removed during refurbishment in late summer 2018 when the property was empty.